DeonisusDev/coffee-machine/README.md

-This project is a game where users compare the number of followers of two accounts and try to guess which one has more.
+This project is a simple coffee machine simulation.
+It allows the user to select a beverage, check the available resources, and make a purchase using virtual coins.
+The program manages the inventory of ingredients and keeps track of the profit made from sales.